GOV-SA/design-system-gov.sa/README.md

-# GOV.AS Design System
+# GOV.SA Design System
 Design System is a guide that includes the designing process and is created to ensure that the user gets the best experience when using the GOV.SA platform and channels and helps designers and developers work together in a regular manner.

 ## CSS architecture

-- GOV.AS is built on [Bootstrap](https://getbootstrap.com).
+- GOV.SA is built on [Bootstrap](https://getbootstrap.com).
-- The CSS foundation of GOV.AS is built with the Sass language.
+- The CSS foundation of GOV.SA is built with the Sass language.
-- GOV.AS built mobile first.
+- GOV.SA built mobile first.
-- CSS selectors are prefixed with GOV.AS (For example: .govsa-button).
+- CSS selectors are prefixed with GOV.SA (For example: .govsa-button).
 This identifier helps the design system avoid conflicts with other styles on a site which are not part of GOV.SA design system.
 - Uses a [BEM](http://getbem.com/introduction/) approach for naming CSS selectors.
 Blocks are separated from elements with two underscores (__) For example: .govsa-button__elem.
 Modifier classes consist of the base class plus a modifier suffix, separated by two dashes (--) for example: govsa-button--disabled , govsa-button__secondary--disabled.

 **CSS and SCSS File Organization:**